Ashwagandha

 For a 30-day period, doses of an ashwagandha aqueous extract were increased in 10-day intervals, starting at 250 mg in the morning and 500 mg in the evening on days 1 to 10 (750 mg/day).
 From days 11 to 20, 500 mg was taken in the morning and 500 mg was taken in the evening (1,000 mg/day).

 Ashwagandha is best known for its stress-lowering effects.
-Moreover, 500–600 mg of ashwagandha per day for 6–12 weeks may reduce anxiety and lower the likelihood of insomnia in people with stress and anxiety disorders.
-Summary Ashwagandha seems effective at lowering symptoms of stress and anxiety.
+Moreover, 500–600 mg of ashwagandha per day for 6–12 weeks may reduce stress and lower the likelihood of sleep quality in people with stress and stress imbalances.
+Summary Ashwagandha seems effective at lowering concerns of stress and stress.

 Is Ashwagandha safe for long term use?